 Now, the next step, look that shit in the face and say, “I accept you.
 I accept this burden.
-I accept the fact my life will no longer look like what I thought it would.”
-It may take days, months or even years for you to complete that one phrase as you admit you accept what has happened.
+I accept the fact my life will no longer look like what I thought it would”.
+It may take days, months, or even years for you to complete that one phrase as you admit you accept what has happened.
 Resistance is natural.
 Resistance is part of the strength training as you prepare.
 Resistance is part of the growth and the story.
 That’s why they are called resistance bands in strength training.
-The resistance is what builds, tones and strengthens the muscles.
+Resistance is what builds, tones, and strengthens the muscles.

 Which are you?
-For me, the thought of being weak, sad, and frail in twenty years was where my resistance laid.
-I couldn’t imagine being in the pick up line for Charlie at school with my wheelchair in the backseat.
+For me, the thought of being weak, sad, and frail in twenty years was where my resistance was found.
+I couldn’t imagine being in the pickup line for Charlie at school with my wheelchair in the backseat.
 I couldn’t imagine giving Charlie a hug at his wedding and he had to bend down to hug his mother in a wheelchair.
-I felt I had to be standing, walking and whole.
+I felt I had to be standing, walking, and whole.
 For me, I equated being a capable, strong parent with using my whole body to be wholly there for him.

 Then that expectation was literally swept out from under me.
 I was taken out at the waist, never to return to a traditionally whole body.
 What I didn’t realize was if that wasn’t taken away from me, I would not have been forced to look inward and utilize the motherly instincts inside of me - which I might add I didn’t necessarily believe existed.

-Once I began redefining what a capable, strong parent was, and that I could still wholly be there for Charlie regardless of an incomplete body, my acceptance began to also be defined.
-I thought of the man, husband and father Charlie would become as a result of the compassion, strength and resilience he would acquire from growing up with a mother who defied the odds, all while changing her own perspective on what it means to have a disability in the first place.
+Once I began redefining what a capable, strong parent was, and that I could still wholly be there for Charlie regardless of a body that didn’t completely work, my acceptance began to also be defined.
+I thought of the man, husband, and father Charlie would become as a result of the compassion, strength, and resilience he would acquire from growing up with a mother who defied the odds, all while changing her own perspective on what it means to have a disability in the first place.
 I thought of the way he will go through life always seeing the person first, and their limits second.
 I thought of the way disability will be a part of our life, giving us an excuse to slow down and enjoy the journey.

-“When you change the way you look at things, the things you look at change”.
+“When you change the way you see things, the things you see change” - Wayne Dyer.
 I know I’ve mentioned this quote before but it itches at me constantly.
 I find myself stopping and thinking, “How else can I see this situation?”